Your mountain getaway to the Great Smoky Mountains starts here.

 The night time is the right time.

 Once the sun sets, there’s plenty of dining and entertainment to be had downtown.
 From family fare to filet mignon, Gatlinburg’s restaurants are always fixin’ up something special.
 After dinner, enjoy a show.
-Take a trip back in time to the slapstick vaudeville comedy of Sweet Fanny Adams Theatre, or check out the hypnosis and magic of the Mentalist show.
+Take a trip back in time to the slapstick vaudeville comedy of Sweet Fanny Adams Theatre, or a magic show.
 Grab a bench and people-watch.
 Cruise up the Space Needle or Gatlinburg Sky Lift, and enjoy the twinkling lights below.

 Accommodations of every description